zimotti/LocalQ/README.md

 LOCALQ
-A research tool that connects local LLMs to your database to perform safe and quick qualitative analysis.
+A research tool that connects local LLMs to your database (CSV file) to perform safe and quick qualitative analysis of large data set.
+The qualitive of the analysis will largely depend by the actual local LLM you pick.

 ======== FEATURES
 This tool is super simple and allows you to perform the following types of analysis:
-- Sentiment Analysis
+- Sentiment Analysis (3 outputs: positive, negative or neutral)
-- Emotion Analysis
+- Emotion Analysis (actual emotions like love, anger, etc.)
 - Thematic Analysis
-- Manual Thematic Analysis (you pick the themes)
+- Manual Thematic Analysis (you pick the themes up to 10)
-- Custom Prompt
+- Custom Prompt (you write your own prompt, very useful for a variety of things)

+Adjust token size and temperature for better results

 ======== HOW IT WORKS
 1. Input: